foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <center><h2>Creating a Collage </h2> </center>

 1\.
-On desktop, in the upper-left corner, click the red "+" button and select "Create Pin" from the drop-down.
+On desktop, in the upper-left corner, click the red "+" button.
+Select "Create Pin" from the drop-down.
 <br>
 <br>
 2\.
-Click on the left-handed panel to upload images.
+Click on the left-hand panel to upload images.
 Select all of the images you would like in the collage.
 <i>(minimum of 2 images maximum of 5 images)</i>

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/collage.PNG" width="95%" height="95%"></center>